-The USPLTA was established in 1962 to represent and support processors, warehousemen and sellers of dry peas, lentils, and chickpeas.
-A board of 9 trade members is chaired by Justin Flaten of JM Grain in Garrison, ND and represents the trade industry's interests in a host of different issues including market access, transportation, export, and P.L.
+The USPLTA was established in 1962 to represent and support processors, warehousemen, and sellers of dry peas, lentils, and chickpeas.
+A board of 9 trade members represents the trade industry's interests in a host of different issues including market access, transportation, export, and P.L.
 480 programs, grading standards, and trade rules.

 In addition to representation in the national and international pulse industry, membership in the USPLTA offers the following benefits:

 - Trade Leads - timely market information and exposure to new markets

 - Trade Directory - address book distributed to members and customers